petestmart/word-find-solver-homespotter/README.md

 * The solution does print out the list of found words

 ### Notes
-I found a method for connecting a full dictionary.
-It is currently commented out on the notes.
-I found that this method is too large to perform on the front end and will need to move the functionality from the front end to the back end.

-As of the time of this submission, the application will only check for words that are hard coded into the server.
-I am still working on providing a full dictionary.
+As of the this commit, the application will check for words found in any size word find.
+To see the array of results look in the server terminal.
+It does not yet print the list of words to the DOM.
+The list also includes words that are less than 4 characters in length.

 ### Next Steps
 * Remove console logs